Harveyijieh/HR-Data-Analysis/README.md

 The data was sourced from an HR analytics dataset, which includes information on employee demographics, job roles, education, attrition, and satisfaction levels.

 ### Tools
-- Excel -
+- Excel - For Exploring the dataset

-- Postgres For querying and data analysis [Download here](https://www.postgresql.org/)
+- Postgres - For querying and data analysis [Download here](https://www.postgresql.org/)

 - Tableau - For visualization and interactive dashboards [Download here](https://www.tableau.com/products/public/download)